Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 *scope: modposts*

-Distinguish a Submission or Comment by decorating the author's name: giving it a different color, and putting a sigil beside it.
+Distinguish a submission or comment by decorating the author's name: giving it a different color, and putting a sigil beside it.

 Only moderators of the subreddit can do this.
 This can be useful to draw attention to and